DopplerUniversity/vercel-gitops-secrets-nextjs/README.md

 ### Preview

-Test by triggering a Preview deployment:
+Trigger a Preview deployment by running:

 ```sh
 vercel